Osteoporosis is a bone disease that makes bones weaker and more likely to break. Anyone can get osteoporosis, but it’s most common in older women.

 - What steps can I take to help prevent falls and injuries?

-- Am I currently taking any medicines that cause bone loss?
+- Am I taking any medicines that cause bone loss?

 - How much calcium and vitamin D do I need each day?